raspberrypi/documentation/remote-access/web-server/nginx.md

 ### Changing the default web page

-NGINX defaults its web page location to `/var/www/html` on Raspbian.
+NGINX defaults its web page location to `/var/www/html` on Raspberry Pi OS.
 Navigate to this folder and edit or replace index.nginx-debian.html as you like.
 You can confirm the default page location at `/etc/nginx/sites-available` on the line which starts with 'root', should you need to.

 ## Additional - Install PHP